tedorellana/learning/SAA-C03.md

 ## ElastiCache Redis ##
 Supports sorting and ranking operations needed for the top 10 leaderboard.
-The cached leaderboard can be retrieved from Redis
+The cached leaderboard can be retrieved from Redis.
+Can handle string upon 512 MB.

+## ElastiCache Memcached ##
+Just can handle simple characters strings and string up to 1 MB

 ## AWS App2Container (A2C) ##
 Is a command line tool to help you lift and shift applications that run in your on-premises data centers or on virtual machines, so that they run in containers that are managed by Amazon ECS, Amazon EKS, or AWS App Runner.